— We take our content seriously. This article was written by a real person at BREL.

 7. You need to plan your re-visits

 Most purchase agreements include the right for you to go back and visit the property before you take possession – to measure, show your family, plan your renovations, etc. Your REALTOR will accompany you to these showings.
-We usually recommend that you save one of your visits for the day before close to ensure that the house or condo is in the same condition it was in when you put an offer on it.
+We usually recommend saving one of your visits for the day before closing to ensure that the house or condo is in the same condition it was when you put an offer on it.